redpanda-data/connect/resources/docs/config_interpolation.md

 Functions are resolved each time they are used.
-However, only certain fields in a config will actually support and interpolate these expressions ( `prepend_part.contents`, for example).
+However, only certain fields in a config will actually support and interpolate these expressions ( `insert_part.contents`, for example).
 If you aren't sure that a field in a config section supports functions you should read its respective documentation.

 ## Environment Variables